 Well, you have multiple advantages – first, as I already mentioned, you don’t always have to upload your document or copy-paste it, and second, it saves a lot of your time switching between websites.

-#3.
-Easy to Understand Explanations
+3. Easy to Understand Explanations

-Grammarly not only suggests you the type of errors that you need to rectify but also gives you a brief explanation for each unique error it finds in the document.
+Grammarly not only suggests the type of errors that you need to rectify but also gives you a brief explanation for each unique error it finds in the document.

-You have two options either you can quickly change with the help of little error pop up that initially shows up or you can click on the see more link to know more about the type of error and how you can improve it.
+You have two options either you can quickly change with the help of little error pop up that initially shows up, or you can click on the see more link to know more about the type of error and how you can improve it.

 That way, Grammarly does not help you in checking real-time grammatical mistakes but also helps you became a better writer over time.
-Once you start to use it daily, slowly you’ll understand the type of errors you make and how you can avoid them.
+Once you start to use it daily, slowly, you’ll understand the type of errors you make and how you can avoid them.

-#4.
-Switch Between Languages
+4. Switch Between Languages

-This can be an advantage for writers who need to switch between both the languages depending on the content they want to produce.
+This can be an advantage for writers who need to switch between the languages depending on the content they want to produce.

-However, when you are on the free version of Grammarly, you still get a lot of customizations options like adding new words to the dictionary, select your preferred language and turn the extension on or off on certain websites.
+However, when you are on the free version of Grammarly, you still get a lot of customization options like adding new words to the dictionary, select your preferred language and turn the extension on or off on certain websites.

 If you compare this with other proofreading tools, you hardly get any customization options, unlike Grammarly.

-#6.
-Super Easy to Use & Learn
+6. Super Easy to Use And Learn

+However, I don’t get the comfort that I get while using Grammarly.
 Firstly, the UI of the software is merely excellent.
 Plus, all the features are easy to reach with a proper navigation structure.

 I don’t want to defame other brands here, but to me, both Ginger Software and WhiteSmoke stand no chance in front of Grammarly.